rchain/architecture-docs/execution_model/rhovm.rst

     :scale: 60

     *Figure - Two-stage binding from keys to values*

-Along with the current state configuration and instruction set of the VM, as well as the history of state configurations and bytecode differences are stored stored.

 Executed bytecode instructions constitute transactions which are subjected to consensus to produce transaction blocks and then written to storage.
 By extension, transaction blocks represent verifiable snapshots of the state configurations and transitions of an instance of the Rho Virtual Machine.
 We are required to apply the consensus algorithm when, and only when, node operators have conflicting histories of the observable state and transitions of an instance of RhoVM.